juand2295/juand2295/README.md

-✨I'm a _fullstack_ web developer, who has always loved technology and ever since I wrote my first line of code on _"freecodecamp"_ fell in love with this world.
+✨I'm a _full-stack_ web developer who has always had a passion for technology.
+Ever since I wrote my first line of code on FreeCodeCamp, I fell in love with this world.

 <details>
 <summary>🛰️Technologies I use: </summary>